cr8ivecodesmith/cr8ivecodesmith.github.com/content/so-long-2013.md

 [Python Software Foundation](http://www.python.org/psf/).

-Our mission: To promote the Python programming language and to facilitate the growth our local community of professionals and enthusiasts while hoping to make a small dent of improvement to the Philippine IT industry.
+Our mission: To promote the Python programming language and to facilitate the growth of our local community of professionals and enthusiasts while hoping to make a small dent of improvement to the Philippine IT industry.

 Co-founding and running a non-profit organization takes a lot of dedication and